porttack/porttack.com/slv.md

 ---
 layout: page
-title: SLVUSD Computer Science
+title: SLV Computer Science
-permalink: /teaching/
+permalink: /slv/
 ---

 I'm Mr. Brown, an Engineer and Computer Scientist.
 If you are taking one of my classes this year, I look forward to getting to know you.
 The best way to connect with me is via my school email address, [ebrown@slvusd.org](mailto:ebrown@slvusd.org).